aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 Pass a file name as a string to the Document constructor to open an existing document from a file.

-The following code example shows how to open a document from a file:
+The following code example demonstrates how to open a document from a file:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-LoadAndSaveToDisk-OpenDocument.cpp" >}}